Christmas When Funds are Low

 It’s that season of year again, and it’s supposed to be merry, bright, and joyful.
 But sometimes it’s not when you simply don’t have money.
 Especially if you have children who are counting on a “Merry Christmas”.

 Sometimes we have to change our expectations and create a new normal.
-This year, we’ve seen almost everything skyrocket in price.
+Prices have gone up.
 And yet, most aren’t being paid any more to be able to handle the burden.
-Don’t lose hope, but read on for some ideas on getting gifts with a low budget!
+Don’t lose hope.

 There are also programs like Christmas for Kids, or other ones too.
 If you didn’t get signed up, contact Hands of Hope Pregnancy Services or others who would be happy to help.